Ysgol y Strade

+The school has a successful rugby team which competes in the Rosslyn Park National School Sevens annually.

 The arts department within the school has also achieved many accolades throughout the nation.
-The choir have featured numerous times on the BBC in competitions such as Songs of Praise, with some members also taking part in the Eurovision Choir of the Year competition in 2017.
+The choir have featured numerous times on the BBC in competitions such as Songs of Praise.
 Many awards have also been won in The National Eisteddfod with recitation groups, choirs, drama performances, solo and duet singing, and public speaking.

+History

+The school was opened in 1977 as a mixed bilingual comprehensive.
+The current headteacher is Geoff Evans; he took over from the previous headteacher, Heather Lewis, in 2017.
+Lewis became headmistress in 2009.